The decline and fall of South American aluminum production: Andy Home

 The U.S. premium once reflected the cost of attracting metal from South America.
 No more.

-The marginal import ton is now more likely to come from the Middle East, where smelter capacity has risen in counterpoint to the decline in Brazil and Venezuela.
+The marginal import tonne is now more likely to come from the Middle East, where smelter capacity has risen in counterpoint to the decline in Brazil and Venezuela.

 For that to change will take either a significant improvement in the aluminum price or a long-lasting change in rainfall patterns in Brazil.